vinc456/richard/docs/contributors/dev_hacking.rst

        $ ./manage.py runserver 0.0.0.0:8000

    will have runserver listen on all ip addresses at port 8000.
-This might be an   concern if the Django test server is running on a remote VM or machine because it will appear as if the port is closed and the webserver inaccessible.
+This might be a concern if the Django test server is running on a remote VM or machine because it will appear as if the port is closed and the webserver inaccessible.

 Install the pre-commit hooks (optional)
 =======================================